 - Sparkling or raw sugar for topping (optional)

 Preheat your oven to 400 degrees F. Grease or line them with paper liners (if using paper liners--I don't care for them--spray them with a non-stick spray as well.)

 Make the flax eggs in a small bowl by combining the water & the ground flax seeds and let sit for five minutes.

 In a stand mixer, or large mixing bowl, place the oats and then all of the liquid ingredients: rice milk, maple syrup, vegetable oil, vanilla and flax eggs.
 Stir to combine.

-Next, add all of the dry ingredients: gluten free flour (or regular if it doesn't need to be gluten free), baking powder, cinnamon, baking soda and salt.
+Next, add all of the dry ingredients: gluten free flour (or regular if it doesn't need to be gluten free), brown sugar, baking powder, cinnamon, baking soda and salt.
 Stir to combine.